In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Unemployment questions should be directed to the SC Department of Employment and Workforce (DEW) at 1-803-737-2400.Questions concerning Contingency Assessments should also be directed to DEW.

 The 2020 federal W-4 removed allowances.
-South Carolina created the 2020 SC W-4 to include allowances and match our withholding tables.
+South Carolina created its own W-4 to include allowances and match our withholding tables.

 Before 2020, the SC W-4 was a specialized form for nonresident military spouses claiming a South Carolina withholding exemption.
 This exemption will be included as a checkbox on the new SC W-4.

-If an employee hired after 2019 does not provide their employer with a 2020 SC W-4, the number of allowances claimed for South Carolina withholding purposes is 0.
+If an employee hired after 2019 does not provide their employer with an SC W-4, the number of allowances claimed for South Carolina withholding purposes is 0.

 If you issued a W-2 with SC wages and/or SC withholding, you must submit a copy (by paper or online) to the SCDOR.
 We only require you to submit 1099s to the SCDOR that have SC withholding on them.

 If you are required to file W-2s online with the Social Security Administration, then you are required to file W-2s online with the SCDOR.
 (1099s can only be submitted by paper or CD).
 Even if you are not required to file W-2s online, it is the preferred method.